ganicke/pxt-kitronik-mini-motor/README.md

 # pxt-kitronik-mini-motor

-Custom blocks for www.kitronik.co.uk/5679 Mini Motor Driver for BBC micro:bit.\n
+Custom blocks for www.kitronik.co.uk/5679 Mini Motor Driver for BBC micro:bit.

 The blocks in this extension are split into four groups: